peerdraft/obsidian-plugin/README.md

 The session will be closed automatically, when you close the document in Obsidian.
 You can also:

-* Run the command `Start working together on this document` OR
+* Run the command `Stop working together on this document` OR
 * Click on the `Sharing [filename]` entry in the statusbar and select `stop shared session`.

 ### Join a session